Rate limiting and thresholds

-- Do the responses simply return a particular status code (if so, which one)?
+- If you exceed the limit, do the responses simply return a particular status code (if so, which one)?

-Also, when developers implement the code into their applications or web pages, how are they implementing code for responses that don’t provide data (due to the threshold being exceeded)?
-Are there conditions and checks to handle these scenarios?
+Also, when developers implement the code into their applications, how are they handling situations where the API doesn’t respond due to rate limit violations?
+Are there conditions and checks to handle these throtted scenarios?
 Does the widget (or whatever might be implementing the API) simply freeze or hang, display empty or crash?

 Examples rate limiting sections

 Here are a few examples of rate limiting sections in API documentation.